 For a comprehensive guide, please see our Policy Handbook.

 Students in a teaching major must complete all program requirements, including student teaching or internships, in order to graduate or be licensed.

-Although Education Student Services makes every effort to ensure the accuracy of the information found on this website, we reserve the right to make changes at any time.
-Students should regularly consult with their department, their college advisement center, the university catalog, and Education Student Services for updates and changes.
+Although the Education Advisement Center makes every effort to ensure the accuracy of the information found on this website, we reserve the right to make changes at any time.
+Students should regularly consult with their department, their college advisement center, the university catalog, and the Education Advisement Center for updates and changes.